To view, download, or print a copy of the guide here is the PDF file.

 Biking While Pregnant

 Biking during pregnancy can be a great way to help curb nausea, improve energy levels, and maintain an active lifestyle.
-Of course, every pregnancy and every woman is different.
+Of course, every pregnancy and every body is different.
 Here are a few things to keep in mind if you’re considering biking during your pregnancy:

 Check with your doctor